deformed-cactus/pgn/readme.txt

 The converted notation is then returned in the command line, which can be copied into chess analysis software/pgn readers.

+Thereafter, you will be prompted to enter additional txt file names, or the word "done" to signify that you have no more files to parse to pgn.

 You can test the program on the "test.txt" file in the repository, which already has algebraic notation in the 2700chess format,  that requires